sahib/rmlint/docs/benchmarks.rst

 .. _`paths that contain a ','`: https://github.com/jvirkki/dupd/blob/master/src/scan.c#L83

-Here are some statistics on the datasets ``/usr`` and ``/mnt/music``. ``/usr`` is on a ``btrfs`` filesystem that is located on a SSD with many small files, while ``/mnt/music`` is located on a rotational disk with ``ext4`` as filesystem.
+Here are some statistics on the datasets ``/usr`` and ``/mnt/music``. ``/usr`` is on a ``btrfs`` filesystem that is located on an SSD with many small files, while ``/mnt/music`` is located on a rotational disk with ``ext4`` as filesystem.
 The amount of available memory was *8GB*.